 - Windows 11 isn’t suited to tablet mode

 Under the hood, the Microsoft Surface Pro 8 is powered by one of Intel’s 11th Gen CPUs, that’s compared to newer 12th Gen chips available on the Surface Pro 9.
 The exact CPU and RAM configuration can be customised in the Microsoft Store.
 The version I tested features an 11th Gen Intel Core i7-1185G7 CPU and 16GB of RAM.
 Outside of the difference in CPU, the specs of the Surface Pro 8 are the same as the Surface Pro 9.

 Intel’s integrated XE graphics aren’t a replacement for a dGPU, but the setup works well.
 True AAA gaming is beyond it, but during testing I was able to get popular games including Minecraft and Apex Legends to run at playable frame rates, albeit with their graphical settings lowered.

-Putting the Surface Pro 8 through our standard suite of synthetic benchmarks, the figures matched my real world findings.
+Putting the Surface Pro 8 through our standard suite of synthetic benchmarks, the figures matched my real-world findings.
 You can see a breakdown of its scores and how they compare to competing devices in the table below.
 The scores make for interesting reading if you’re considering the Surface Pro 9, as there’s little in it.

 The only real performance issues I suffered occurred when I tried to use the device as a tablet.
-Windows 11 is a great step forward for Microsoft, featuring a number of UI changes that make it feel significantly more user friendly than Windows 10, plus some awesome backend security, stability and performance improvements.
+Windows 11 is a great step forward for Microsoft, featuring several UI changes that make it feel significantly more user-friendly than Windows 10, plus some awesome backend security, stability and performance improvements.
 But the fact is, no matter what Microsoft says, it’s not properly optimised for pure touch inputs.